Options Knowledge Center

 Owners of call options generally expect the stock to increase in value, while sellers of call options generally expect the stock’s value to decrease or remain the same.

 Buying a call option gives you the right, but not the obligation, to buy 100 shares of the underlying stock at the designated strike price.
 The value of a call option tends to appreciate as the value of the underlying stock increases.

 Selling a call option allows you to collect the premium while obligating you to sell 100 shares of the underlying stock to the owner at the agreed-upon strike price if the owner of the contract chooses to exercise the contract.

 What if you think the price of the stock is going up?

-In this case you'd buy to open a call position.
+In this case, you could buy to open a call position.
 Buying a call gives you the right to purchase the underlying stocks from the option seller for the agreed-upon strike price.
 From there, you can sell the stocks back into the market at their current market value if you so choose.

 For example, you think MEOW's upcoming product release is going to send the price of the stock soaring, so you buy a call for MEOW at a $10 strike price with a $1 premium (the cost of the contract) expiring in a month.

 Let's break that down:

 The product release gave the stock a bump, and the day your contract expires, MEOW hits $15.
 Great!
-This means you can sell the contract in the market for at least $5 and earn at least a $4 profit per share.
+This means you can sell the contract in the market for at least $5 per share and earn at least a $4 profit per share.

 The reason the contract is worth at least $5 is that you could exercise the contract to buy the shares at $10, then sell the stocks in the market at their current trading price of $15.
 You'd earn $4 per share if you exercised the contract instead of selling it.

 Owners of put options generally expect the stock to decrease in value, while sellers of put options generally expect the stock’s value to increase or remain the same.